GATB/gatb-core/README.md

 --------------------------------------------------------------------------------
-# What is GATB ?
+# What is GATB?

 GATB is made of two master projects:

 * The **GATB-CORE project** provides a set of highly efficient algorithms to analyse NGS data sets.
 These methods enable the analysis of data sets of any size on multi-core desktop computers, including very huge amount of reads data coming from any kind of organisms such as bacteria, plants, animals and even complex samples (e.g. metagenomes).
-Read more about GATB at <a href="https://project.inria.fr/gatb/">https://project.inria.fr/gatb</a>.
+Read more about GATB at <a href="https://gatb.inria.fr/">https://gatb.inria.fr/</a>.

 * The **GATB-TOOLS project** contains a set of ready-to-use softwares relying on GATB-CORE algorithms.
-You can have a look at available tools at <a href="https://project.inria.fr/gatb/software/">https://project.inria.fr/gatb/software</a>.
+You can have a look at available tools at <a href="https://gatb.inria.fr/software/">https://gatb.inria.fr/software/</a>.

 --------------------------------------------------------------------------------
 # What is GATB-CORE ?